jcjzl/Living-in-Boca-Raton/materials_soybean.md

-There contained some elements of local water and soil in tofu.
-A person may be dyspepsia when he/she go to a new place where is far away from hometown.
-He/she should eating some local tofu to ease the feeling of uncomfortable.
+Tofu contains some elements of local water and soil.
+A person may be dyspepsia when he/she goes to a new place where is far away from hometown.
+He/she may eat some local tofu to ease the feeling of uncomfortable.